EVHaste/haste-makes-waste/_posts/2021-02-15-cyberpunk.markdown

 Hopefully when we're done, we'll be able to answer the question:

-> #### When an artist leans on an oppressed identity to market its game, what responsibilities do they have in representing them?
-And, critically-
+> #### When an artist leans on an oppressed identity to market its game, what responsibilities do they take on in that group's representation?

+And, critically:

 > ### Has CDPR succeeded?